hypernova2002/lightning-api/README.md

-# Lightning::Api
+# Lightning Api

-Lightning Api is a highly opinionated api, removing a lot of boiler plate code, aiming to simplify api development.
+Lightning Api is a highly opinionated api, simplifying api development by removing a lot of boiler plate code.

 This library uses it's own design pattern for writing apis.
 Whilst a typical pattern might be MVC, Lightning Api uses a pipeline pattern.
-Typically, after a request has arrived at the controller, the controller or service will need to fetch the required resources specified by the request parameters, perform various actions on those resources and then return a response.
+When request has arrives at the controller, the controller or service will need to fetch the required resources specified by the request parameters, perform various actions on those resources and then return a response.
 This process is often repetitive across routes, so many apis write their own middleware or callback abstraction layer.
 The problem is that this is often repeated for every project and each project has to try and solve the same problem.
 Lightning Api tries to solve this problem once, so every project has the basic api process in place.

 A typical flow for a GET route might be

 - Fetch resources based on the url parameters
 - Perform filtering and sorting based on query string parameters
 - Paginate results
-- Return a response in the form of a resource object
+- Convert the results into resources
+- Serialise resources into JSON

-This can be easily encapsulated into a list action pipeline
+This can be easily encapsulated into an abstract list action pipeline.

 ```ruby
 module ExampleApi